Salman-Pixel/Salman-Pixel/README.md

 <div align="center">

-### 💭 "Code is poetry, but AI is jazz—structured chaos that somehow works"
+### 💭 "Code is poetry, but AI is jazz; structured chaos that somehow works"

 **Open to collabs on anything AI, web, or just plain interesting 🚀**